allthingslinux/tux/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] Documentation update
+- [ ] Other: (write here)

 ## Checklist

-- [ ] My code follows the style guidelines of this project
+- [ ] My code follows the style guidelines of this project (formatted with Ruff)
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] I have made corresponding changes to the documentation
+- [ ] I have made corresponding changes to the documentation if needed
 - [ ] My changes generate no new warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have tested this change
-- [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules

 ## How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration.

-- [ ] Test A
-- [ ] Test B
+Please describe how you tested your code. e.g describe what commands you ran, what arguments, and any config stuff (if applicable)

 ## Screenshots (if applicable)